 Alternatives to the Japan Rail Pass: Using non-rail transport

 Seeing as the Japanese railway system is so on point, we’re sure you’ll be using its services at some time or another during your stay.
 However, that doesn’t mean you don’t have other travel options.

-And for route information between Tokyo and major destinations that includes air or bus travel, check out our “fast vs. cheap” transportation articles—starting with Tokyo to Kyoto, Osaka, Sapporo and Hiroshima.
+And for route information between Tokyo and major destinations, including details on air and bus travel, check out our transportation article series, which includes:

 While we do our best to ensure it’s correct, information is subject to change.
 Post first published in September 2015.
 This guide was last updated in September 2023.